 We recommend putting out soil and atmospheric sprays monthly if possible on the day of “Moon opposition to Saturn” (See below for details).
 Be sure to include 508 – Equisetum/ Casuarina teas in atmospheric and soil sprays.
 This helps to build resilience on your farm to buffer the effects of extreme weather.
 If there is a prolonged wet period try doing a sequential spray when the moon is in the air/fire signs.
 In case of a prolonged dry spell try a sequential spray when the moon is in a water sign and preferably near to full moon.

 Spraying Biodynamic Preparations out during Moon opposition Saturn dates increases soil activity.
 It is also the best time to plant seeds out, as the Moon represents fertility and germination, while Saturn represents form and strong structure.

 Continue to put out soil and atmospheric sprays monthly if possible before Moon opposition Saturn.
 Be sure to include 508 (Equisetum) and/or casuarina teas in both atmospheric and soil sprays.
 This will build maximum resilience on your farm to buffer the effects of extreme weather.

-Order the Drought Breaker Kit for Farm or Garden in time to spray out on the dates suggested above.
+Order the Rain Maker Kit for Farm or Garden in time to spray out on the dates suggested above.

 Moon opposition Saturn